 - How is Macy’s John Lundgren responding to fire sales by his competitors?
 When Saks offers 70% discounts, potentially luring away traditional Macy’s shoppers, does he recommend offering similar discounts, boosting advertising, or some combination of both?
 What does he think of Abercrombie & Fitch’s refusal to discount and suffering huge sales declines in the process, yet preserving their brand for a broader economic rebound?

-- What were his criteria for closing down the Macy’s stores in certain markets?
+- What were Lundgren’s criteria for closing down the Macy’s stores in certain markets?
 When he laid off employees, did he favor seniority or “up and comers”?
 As he was closing down stores in L.A., did he consider concurrent expansion to thriving cities overseas, such as Shanghai?

 In other words, give me scenarios, deep insights, and hard tactics based on singular real world experience.

 Imagine reading a magazine on professional football coaching written by pro football coaches for pro football coaches.
-You come across an article by an NFL head coach on how to turn around a bad season.
+You see an article by an NFL coach on how to turn around a bad season.
 But rather than provide game-time strategies or player substitution tips, the coach says, “Make tough choices.
 Look for ideas.
 And be resilient.”
 How many of his peers do you think would say, “Gee, I never thought of that…”?

 See, I’m not the only cynic in business.

-What also bugs me about flimsy articles like “Use the Downtown to Your Advantage” is that they serve mostly to provide reassurance.
+What also bugs me about flimsy articles like “Use the Downtown to Your Advantage” is that they primarily provide reassurance.
 What’s wrong with that?
 We could all use an emotional boost in tough times, right?
 True, but the advice in articles like this is so limp, commonplace, and obvious, even bad managers practice most of it.
 That enables the self-serving weasel who just received a government bailout to say, “Oh, hey, I do all that!
 I’m a brilliant manager!
 Now where’s my bonus?”

 Notes Matthew Stewart: